apache/brpc/docs/en/bvar_c++.md

 fp_value << 1.0 << 2.0 << 3.0 << -4.0;
 CHECK_DOUBLE_EQ(2.0, fp_value.get_value());
 ```

-Adder<> can be applied to the non-primitive type, which at least overrides `T operator+(T, T)`，an existing example is `std::string`, the code below will concatenate strings：
+Adder<> can be applied to the non-primitive type, which at least overrides `T operator+(T, T)`, an existing example is `std::string`, the code below will concatenate strings：
 ```c++
 // This is just proof-of-concept, don't use it for production code because it makes a
 // bunch of temporary strings which is not efficient, use std::ostringstream instead.